 $ sudo pip install --upgrade virtualenv

-Install pip and virtualenv (on Ubuntu)
+Install pip and virtualenv (on Ubuntu)virtualenv ~/env

-Creates a virtual environment at this location
+Creates a virtual environment at this locationsource ~/env/bin/activate

-Activates the virtual environment
+Activates the virtual environmentdeactivate

 Deactivates the virtual environment